herniated/udacity-final/README.md

 ## Postman API Test Collection

 A Postman Test Collection has been [included](https://github.com/herniated/udacity-final/blob/master/backend/udacity-sls-final-api-tests.postman_collection.json) to test the backend API.
-Please import it into Postman and execute via a Runner to test the API.
+Please import the collection into Postman and execute as a Runner to test the API.

 # Frontend Info

 ## Leagues List

 The main page is the Leagues List page.
 It will display a list of all leagues in the system.
-If authenticated, the user can create new leagues, edit existing leagues, or delete existign leagues.
+If authenticated, the user can create new leagues, edit existing leagues, or delete existing leagues.
 If a user clicks on a league name, they will navigate to the Registrations List page.
-If a user clicks the Pencil icon next to a league name, they will navigate to the LEague Editor.
+If a user clicks the Pencil icon next to a league name, they will navigate to the League Editor.
 If a user clicks the Delete (X) icon next to a league name, they will delete the league.

 ## League Editor

-The League Editor alloows a user to change the name of a league.
+The League Editor allows a user to change the name of a league.

 ## Registrations List

 The Registrations List page will display a list of all registered users for a particular league.
 If authenticated, the user can add new registered players to a league or delete registered players from a league.
-If a user clicks the Delete (X) icon next to a player's name, they will delete the player from the league.
+If a user clicks the Delete (X) icon next to a player's name, the player will be deleted from the league.

 # How to run the application

 ## Backend

 The backend has already been deployed.
-The frontend has already been configured to work with the deployed backend.
+The frontend application has already been configured to work with the deployed backend.

 ## Frontend